-Rose Valley Falls is a magnificent two-tier 300-foot waterfall located on the southern end of the Santa Ynez Mountains in Los Padres National Forest.
+Rose Valley Falls is a magnificent two-tier 300-foot waterfall located on the west end of the Topatopa Mountains in Los Padres National Forest.
 Rose Valley Falls is the tallest waterfall in the range and while it is an easy hike to the base of the 100-foot tall lower tier of the waterfall (0.8 miles round trip with 150 feet of elevation gain), it is adventure to reach the more impressive upper tier.

-There are numerous footpaths that bold hikes have created to get above the lower falls.
+Numerous footpaths have been created by bold hikes to get above the lower falls.
 This is because there isn’t really a good route up.
-Exercise caution when attempting to reach the upper falls as it requires a good deal of scrambling.
+Exercise caution if attempting to reach the upper falls as it requires a good deal of scrambling.
 If it is above your skill or comfort level, stay behind and relax by the lower falls.

 In the summer, the water trickles down the long elegant black rock.
 The falls are enjoyable then, but early spring is the best time to see this waterfall at its boldest.

 Need a place to camp?
 Rose Valley Campground is a free first-come first-serve campground right at the trailhead with nine sites for car campers circled close together in a field.
 Rose Valley Campground sports views of the falls, but lacks privacy.

 Not far away is another small free campground, Middle Lion Campground, that offers more shade and privacy.
 A bit farther to the east is the Sespe Wilderness where backcountry camping is free and easy.
 If you intend to stay at either campground, arrive early or off weekends.
 Latecomers looking to camp will end up down the mountain at Wheeler Gorge Campground, a larger campground with fees.
 Consult the Forest Service website for additional camping options.
 A National Forest Adventure Pass is required.